Chaitrakotagiri/GUInterface/README.md

 You can clone this repository.
 Directly run the AutomatedGuiInterface.py file, you will see a window opened.
 You can directly add test parameters to test list and run the selected this.
-You can add/change teh event handling code inside the mainloop to what you actually want the test to do.
+You can add/change the event handling code inside the mainloop of .py file to what you actually want the test to do.
+(Function handling)